wind2sing/puppeteer-bypass/README.md

 # puppeteer-bypass

-This library is used to bypass cloudflare's anti-bot pages using `puppeteer`.
+This library is used to bypass anti-bot pages using `puppeteer`.

 ## Installation